Chapter 13 Store trade events and orders inside the database

 The supervision tree for the data_warehouse application will be similar to ones from the naive and streamer apps but different enough to not use the Core.ServiceSupervisor abstraction.

-The better approach would be to mix the DynamicSupervisor together with Registry.
+The better approach is to combine DynamicSupervisor with Registry.

 The DynamicSupervisor will supervise the Subscriber.Workers and instead of keeping track of them by registering them using atoms we will start them :via Elixir Registry.